Major Research Areas

 Representative Publications and further reading:

-Triboelectric nanogenerators (TENGs)
+Triboelectric Nanogenerators (TENGs)

 Yogeshwar D. More, Satyam Saurabh, Samraj Mollick, Sachin Kumar Singh, Subhajit Dutta, Sahel Fajal, Anil Prathamshetti, Mandar M. Shirolkar, Suresh Panchal, Minal Wable, Satishchandra Ogale and Sujit K. Ghosh